Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Equation for the averaged color charge

-we obtained in \cite{markov_I_2024}.
+which is qualitatively different from the solution we obtained in \cite{markov_I_2024}.
 The second colorless combination ${\mathfrak q}_{ 3}(t)$ is trivially determined from the second equation (\ref{eq:11n}).
 For physical reasons, we consider that the plasmon number density $N^{\,l}_{\bf k}$ is a positive function that, by virtue of the definitions (\ref{eq:11v}), leads in turn to the inequality

-Because of this, the exponential function in the solutions (\ref{eq:11m}) and (\ref{eq:11_1q}) is an increasing function in time.
+Because of this, the exponential function in the solution (\ref{eq:11m}) is an increasing function in time.
 On the other hand, the color part $W^{\,l}_{\bf k}$ of the plasmon number density is, in general, indefinite and, as a consequence, the function $B(t)$ can be either positive or negative.
-However, the solution (\ref{eq:11m}), unlike (\ref{eq:11_1q}), may nevertheless remain a finite value which is physically more reasonable.
+However, the solution (\ref{eq:11m}) may nevertheless remain a finite value which is physically more reasonable.